ThePadna/Forumation-Installer/README.md

 # Forumation-Installer
 Script for easy installation of [Forumation](https://github.com/ThePadna/Forumation) and surrounding software.
+This guide is for Windows installation and serves as an easy way for you to setup a testing environment (you can also host it on Windows if you wish).

 ## Prerequisites